hznut/github_repo_analysis/README.md

    recomputed when more commits have happened on a repo.

 ### TODOs for production readiness
-1. Add many more unit, api and integration tests.
+1. Add many more unit, api and integration *tests*.
-2. Add infrastructure-as-code for cloud based deployment eg. terraform logic, AWS CDK.
+2. Add *infrastructure-as-code* for cloud based deployment eg. terraform logic, AWS CDK.
-3. Add monitoring and alerting.
+3. Add *monitoring* and *alerting*.
-4. Add authentication to the REST API.
+4. Add *authentication* to the REST API.
 All other security eg. for DB.
 5. Preferably create a HTML UI for visualization.
 6. Break the system down into more components to better scalability.
     * Break out each kind of analysis (loc, commit frequency) into a separate pipeline.
     * Most likely a queuing mechanism (like SQS) will be needed instead of an in-memory data structure.
-7. Break the code further into more classes.
+7. *Code refactoring* to break it further into more classes.
 More modularization and organization needed.
+8. Add support for multiple environments like `dev`, `qa`, `pre-prod`, `prod`.